LATINO BOOK REVIEW

 Hipster Death Rattle | Richie Narvaez

 A rapidly changing Williamsburg serves as the backdrop and catalyst for this whodunit about a slasher that appears to be targeting hipsters in gory machete attacks.
 Tony "Chino" Moran works as a part-time reporter for the Williamsburg Sentinel.
-He loves playing petanque in the park Continue reading...
+He loves Continue reading...
 7/31/19

 The Affairs of the Falcóns | Melissa Rivero